RichardXiao13/mtg-deck-builder-site/README.md

 ## TODO

-- Create decklist from added cards [DONE]
+- [DONE] Create decklist from added cards

-- Create advanced search with card type, mana colors, card set using MTG API [IN PROGRESS]
+- [IN PROGRESS] Create advanced search with card type, mana colors, card set using MTG API

-- Create frontend for user login [IN PROGRESS]
+- [IN PROGRESS] Create frontend for user login

-- Create frontend for user sign up [IN PROGRESS]
+- [IN PROGRESS] Create frontend for user sign up

-- Creat frontend for deck building functionality [IN PROGESS]
+-  [IN PROGRESS]Creat frontend for deck building functionalit

-- Create backend for user login [DONE]
+- [DONE] Create backend for user login

-- Create backend for user sign up [IN PROGRESS]
+- [IN PROGRESS] Create backend for user sign up

-- Create backend for decks [IN PROGRESS]
+- [IN PROGRESS] Create backend for decks

-- Prototype database schema with SQLite [DONE]
+- [DONE] Prototype database schema with SQLite